 In summary, two time-based classification methods are applied in the research at the same time: the simplified dynasty-series classification and the Christian era classification.
-These two types of classification represent not only the difference in periodic time, but also in the cultures between the eastern and the western.
+These two types of classification represent not only the difference in periodic time, but also in the cultures between the Eastern and the Western.

-Due to the defects of the pre-Qin documents that the written date is full of uncertainty, it would be too narrow to study the documents written before 221 BC, and it would be too broad for those written before 220 AD.
+Due to the defect of the pre-Qin documents that the written date is full of uncertainty, it would be too narrow to study the documents written before 221 BC, and it would be too broad for those written before 220 AD.
 As a comparison, Christian era classification with the date before 1AD can better reflect the nature of the date for pre-Qin documents study.
 This paper combined the two methods into one for research.
 For the selected book count and word count in different periods, see Table-2, Table-3.

-Document Categorization:
+Document Categorization

 Document Categorization is to assign a document to one or more classes or categories.
 Two basic methods are popular in Chinese documents: family-based and the content-based classification.

+a.
 Family-Based Classification.

 Family-based classification is to assign a document to a specific family.
 The family, also called the school, is a group of people who share some common views.
 Each family usually has a founder that people could follow.
 Hence, the family-based classification is a people-oriented classification method.

 For example, KongZi (Confucius) and MenZi (Mencius) are consistent in teaching, so they are classified into Ru family or school, KongZi is considered as the founder of Ru family; LaoZi and ZhuangZi are similar, they are grouped to a family of Dao.
 LaoZi is considered as the founder of the Dao family.

 Family-based classification is the Chinese traditional and oldest classification method in China.
 It can be found in pre-Qin documents.
 For example, the book of 荀子 XunZi contains criticism about the plagiarism in Ru family.
 But how and why the family-based classification started is still unknown.
-But the only thing that is known is that the family-based people-oriented classification is an important feature of the pre-Qin culture.
+The only thing that is known is that the family-based people-oriented classification is an important feature of the pre-Qin culture.
 For over two thousand following years, almost no new family or school ever appeared in history until now.

 A critical issue in people-oriented classification is that the definition of the school or family cannot be clearly defined.
 For example, today, the term Ru family is usually defined as a system of philosophical and ethical teachings or thoughts founded by KongZi and his followers.
 But what the Ru family exactly teaches about is still arguable and uncertain.
-Even the meaning of character Ru is not clear.
-Run cannot be found in the bronzes or oracle bones.
-The first Chinese dictionary (Shuowen jiezi 說文解字), being dated back to first century AD, says, "Ru means gentle and is how men of techniques are called. (儒, 柔也术士之称)" The scholar Liang Cai pointed out that "KongZi (Confucius) did not create Ru-family (Confucianism).
-Actually, no one ever thought so. (including KongZi himself)" [70] Liang Cai pointed out that it is a puzzle in history that people were turned away to focus on the study of the Ru family (or Confucianism).
+Even the meaning of the character of Ru is not clear.
+Ru cannot be found in the bronze artifacts or in oracles written on bones.
+The first Chinese dictionary (Shuowen jiezi 說文解字), being dating back to first century AD, says, "Ru means gentle and is how men of techniques are called. (儒, 柔也术士之称)" The scholar Liang Cai pointed out that "KongZi (Confucius) did not create Ru-family (Confucianism).
+Actually, no one ever thought so. (including KongZi himself)" [70] Liang Cai pointed out that it is a puzzle in history concerning why people were turned away from focusing on the study of the Ru family (or Confucianism).

-In spite of the defect of the people-oriented classification, there is no better way to well organized the pre-Qin document so far.
+In spite of the defect of the people-oriented classification, there is no better way to this day to well organize the pre-Qin document so far.
 How to biblically classify the pre-Qin documents will be a challenging work that missionaries need to do in the future.
 At the moment, this paper will follow the existing people-oriented classification.

+b.
 Content-based Classification: